rust-lang/rfcs/text/0000-ptr-meta.md

 A [previous iteration][2579] of this RFC proposed a `DynTrait` that would only be implemented for trait objects like `dyn SomeTrait`.
-There would be no `Metadata` associated type, `&'static VTable` was hard-coded in the trait.
+There would be no `Metadata` associated type, `DynMetadata` was hard-coded in the trait.
 In addition to being more general and (hopefully) more compatible with future custom DSTs proposals, this RFC resolves the question of what happens if trait objects with super-fat pointers with multiple vtable pointers are ever added.
-(Answer: they can use a different metadata type like `[&'static VTable; N]`.)
+(Answer: they can use a different metadata type like `[DynMetadata; N]`.)

-`VTable` could be made generic with a type parameter for the trait object type that it describes.
+`DynMetadata` could be made generic with a type parameter for the trait object type that it describes.
 This would avoid forcing that the size, alignment, and destruction pointers be in the same location (offset) for every vtable.
 But keeping them in the same location is probaly desirable anyway to keep code size small.